 Reduces yeast overgrowth on the scalp

 Malassezia is a fungus, with yeast-like properties.
 It lives on everyone’s scalp in manageable quantities.
 In some people, malassezia can become overgrown.
 This may be due to poor hygiene habits, such as not shampooing often, or it may be the result of a medical condition.
 Either way, dandruff can result.
-A study indicated that shampoo with 5 percent tea tree oil was effective at reducing dandruff caused by the yeast Pityrosporum ovale (malassezia).
+A indicated that shampoo with 5 percent tea tree oil was effective at reducing dandruff caused by the yeast Pityrosporum ovale (malassezia).
 Study participants used either tea tree oil shampoo, or a placebo, for one month.
 Tea tree oil shampoo users had a 41 percent reduction in dandruff severity.

 Reduces itching and other dandruff symptoms

 Tea tree oil may help reduce the itchiness, greasiness, and lesions sometimes associated with dandruff.
-A 2006 study found that a shampoo with 5 percent tea tree oil (versus a placebo) was used with positive results.
+A 2006 found that a shampoo with 5 percent tea tree oil (versus a placebo) was used with positive results.
 A current study found that tea tree oil shampoo produced a 78 percent reduction in microbial growth.

 There are a number of ways you can try using tea tree oil to treat dandruff.
 These include: